nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_filingComments.md

   </tr>
 </table>

-Notes added by the GP practice clinician about the 'Test report' or 'Test group' that has been filed into the patient record.
+Notes added by the GP practice clinician about the 'Test report', 'Test group' or 'Test result' that has been filed into the patient record.

 ### related ###